History of Ancient Philosophy

 The lecture notes for the course extend and sometimes correct the textbook.

-The lecture notes are explanations of the texts and part of my effort to make Ancient philosophy more accessible.
-I host the notes on a server I rent from DigitalOcean.
+The lecture notes are explanations of the texts, but they are also part of an effort to make Ancient philosophy more accessible.
+I host them on a server I rent from DigitalOcean.

 I use Tufte CSS to style the lecture notes and this syllabus.
-In this style, the center column functions as a page in a book and the right column contains its footnotes.
+In this style, the center column functions as a page in a book.
+The right column contains footnotes.
 Links are underlined, match the text in color, and do not change color on mouseover or when clicked.

 In addition to the lecture notes, there are videos.
 In the videos, I present the material in a more conversational style and show how to use some online resources for Ancient philosophy.